jonhoo/ordsearch/README.md

 [![Documentation](https://docs.rs/ordsearch/badge.svg)](https://docs.rs/ordsearch/)
 [![Build Status](https://travis-ci.org/jonhoo/ordsearch.svg?branch=master)](https://travis-ci.org/jonhoo/ordsearch)

+> NOTE: This crate is currently *slower* than using `Vec::binary_search` over a pre-sorted
+> vector, contrary to the claims in the referenced paper, and is mainly presented for
+> curiosity's sake at this point.

-This crate provides an efficient data structure for approximate lookups in ordered collections.
+This crate provides a data structure for approximate lookups in ordered collections.

 More concretely, given a set `A` of `n` values, and a query value `x`, this library provides an efficient mechanism for finding the smallest value in `A` that is greater than or equal to `x`.